-b) COMMERCIAL PRODUCTION: There is no commercial production of GE plants in BiH.

-c) EXPORTS: BiH does not export GE plants or products thereof.

-d) IMPORTS: Genetically engineered products may be imported, following the passage of the amended regulation of 2015, but they must first be approved by the Food Safety Agency (FSA).
+- a) PRODUCT DEVELOPMENT: BiH does not produce GE crops, and there are no GE crops under development in BiH. - b) COMMERCIAL PRODUCTION: There is no commercial production of GE plants in BiH. - c) EXPORTS: BiH does not export GE plants or products thereof. - d) IMPORTS: Genetically engineered products may be imported, following the passage of the amended regulation of 2015, but they must first be approved by the Food Safety Agency (FSA).

 In 2014, several feed importers applied to BiH's FSA for permits to place GE feed on the market, but were rejected by FSA's advisory body, the "GMO" Council.
-The Council stated that the applications were incomplete and requested a full dossier from the GE crop developer as if the crop were going to be cultivated, not just consumed as animal feed.
-However, many developers are reluctant to share their proprietary information or shoulder the expense of preparing a cultivation dossier for such a small market, especially when they would not be selling seeds for cultivation.
+The Council stated that the applications were incomplete and requested a full application from the GE crop developer as if the crop were going to be cultivated, not just consumed as animal feed.
+However, many developers are reluctant to share their proprietary information or shoulder the expense of preparing applications for such a small market, especially when they would not be selling seeds for cultivation.

 Meanwhile, the inspection authorities began testing and rejecting shipments of GE soybean meal.
 This caused traders and farmers to protest due to the lack of affordable feed in the country.
 As a result, in July 2015, the BiH Council of Ministers adopted the Amended Bylaw on the Conditions and Procedures for Issuance of Approvals for Placing "GMO" Food and Feed on the BiH Market for the First Time and the Conditions Regarding their Traceability and Labeling.
 The amended ordinance allowed importers to seek authorization from the FSA by submitting basic documentation for GE products that have been reviewed and approved by the European Food Safety Authority (EFSA).
 However, even for the EU-approved GE products, companies that wish to import and market GE products in BiH must obtain a formal permit from the FSA.
-To date, BiH's FSA has issued approvals to 35 importers for placing GE soybeans (MON-Ø4Ø32-6) on the market for animal feed use.
+To date, BiH's FSA has issued approvals to 38 importers for placing GE soybeans (MON-Ø4Ø32-6) on the market for animal feed use.